 They are relatively new to the market and are very potent.
 These removers work faster and better than acetone, allowing you to remove your gel polish within 5-6 minutes.
 Citation.

 Now even though Gel Polish removers are very effective I don’t use them on my nails or my clients’ nails.
 This is because these removers are extremely harsh on both your skin and your nails.
-And in my opinion, they are terrible for the health of your nails, worse than acetone.
+From what I have seen, they are terrible for the health of your nails and are worse than acetone.

-You see the remover is so harsh that if your nails are brittle the remover can actually cause the nails to bend and warp.
+You see these removers are so harsh that if your nails are already brittle and weak the remover can actually cause the nails to bend and warp.
 And if some of the remover goes on your skin it can cause a stinging sensation and can lead to severe skin irritation.

 These risks are why I dont use gel removers, but if you are curious and still want to try them I am gonna guide you on how you can use them somewhat safely.

 Related Article – 3 Ways How to Safely Remove Gel X Nails at Home